jlettvin/Unicode/py2/README.md

     return digit
 ```

-### UniGrammar.py uses UniClass as the majority source for data
+### Grammar.py uses Class as the majority source for data
 It also uses PropertyValueAliases.txt and Blocks.txt from unicode.org.

 # Future